atlaschiew/build-bitcoin-php-mysql/README.md

 # extract source code without project folder
 $ git clone https://github.com/atlaschiew/build-bitcoin-php-mysql.git .
 ```
-2. Set up Mysql database and name it as `bitcoin_db`, then import and execute all sqls contain in `public_html/mysql.sql`.
+2. Create a new Mysql database and name it as `bitcoin_db`, then import and execute all sqls contain in `public_html/mysql.sql`.
 Repeat this step twice for the other 2 nodes. so now we have total 3 nodes in this upcoming network.

-Before end of this step, of course you need to create mysql user `bitcoin_user` with proper password and privilleges and link it up to all 3 databases above.
-Please grant the new user with following privileges: `SELECT, INSERT, UPDATE, DELETE, CREATE, INDEX, DROP, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES`
+3. Create mysql user `bitcoin_user` with proper password and privilleges and link it up to all 3 databases above.
+Please grant the new user with following privileges: `SELECT, INSERT, UPDATE, DELETE, CREATE, INDEX, DROP, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES`.

+4.